Energy Policy

 But think about what's happening on your roof during those hours.
 Your solar panels are pumping out electricity.
 On a typical 6.6kW system in Sydney, you're generating 4-5kWh during that 3-hour window alone.

 That electricity is already free.
 You generated it.
 You own it.
+(If you're wondering whether solar is still worth the investment, the answer is overwhelmingly yes.)

 So what does the Solar Sharer Offer give you?
 The right to use grid electricity for free during the same hours your own electricity is already free.
 It's solving a problem you don't have.